bkroggel/wttr/README.md

 Design-wise this widget is highly influenced by a beautiful <a href="https://dribbble.com/shots/1563616-SimpL-Weather-Widget-PSD">SimpL Weather Widget</a> crafted by the wonderfully talented <a href="https://twitter.com/zramos94">Zahir Ramos</a>.
 Definitely go and check out his work on <a href="https://dribbble.com/zramos">dribble</a>.

-The gorgeous [weather icons](https://github.com/erikflowers/weather-icons/) crafted by [Erik Flowers](http://www.helloerik.com/) can not just be used as stand alone icons but also as an easy to implement font.
+The gorgeous [weather icons](https://github.com/erikflowers/weather-icons/) crafted by [Erik Flowers](http://www.helloerik.com/) can not just be used as standalone icons but also as an easy to implement font.
 So in case you are wondering what else you could use to display the current weather situation I encourage you to check out the [project site](http://erikflowers.github.io/weather-icons/).

 Of course credits, where credits belong - so thank you very much <a href="https://twitter.com/Felx">Felix</a> for creating and maintaining <a href="http://tracesof.net/uebersicht/">Übersicht</a> and therefore providing us with such a gorgeous tool to fulfill all our widget needs.